Affiliate Marketing VS. Freelancing

 Freelancing is almost how it sounds.

-You’re free to complete tasks for whoever you please.
+Therefore, you’re free to complete tasks for whoever you please.

 For instance, instead of working for one organization.
 You can work with multiple organizations.